ammar-tanwar/bloglearnbay/posts/data-analyst-career-paths.md

 ### Step 5: With job-ready assistance, start applying for jobs

-The last step to <b>the data analysis roadmap is</b> to direct you toward applying for industry-specific jobs.
+The last step to the <b> data analysis roadmap </b> is to direct you toward applying for industry-specific jobs.
 Professional grooming and mock interviews prepare the experts for actual job interviews.
 The data analyst career path reaches its destination when you have the right skills, experience, and confidence.</br>

 Mock interview sessions and preparation assist resume building that opens the door toward career success.
 Does a compelling resume help you get selected for MNC jobs?
 Yes, it does help.
 Having applied for the right job role at the right time can land you in the analytics industry.</br>